An observer's perspective of the Unruh and Hawking effects -- using coherent signals to extract information from a black hole: Motivation for an observer dependent approach

 which is obtained for {\it just one emitted mode} and represents the central result of the paper.
 One does not need to deal with a vacuum state with a myriad of modes to see a thermal distribution - this is just the result of the particular frequency modulation one gets with an accelerated observer.
 With one mode, the detector would need to be analyzed after its entire journey is complete to get a complete picture of the Bose distribution.
 The result is generic and is related precisely to the existence of the horizon and would be observed, as discussed below, to any {\it {incoherent}} set of waves sent towards the accelerated observer.

 To reiterate, a pure emitted mode can produce a thermal distribution of received radiation purely due to kinematic transformation to the accelerated observer's reference frame.
-This has implications for other outstanding problems in physics, including the black-hole information problem\cite{Hawking2}.
+This and the conclusions drawn in the next section has implications for other interesting problems in physics, for instance, the black-hole information problem\cite{Hawking2}.